-7. The Court accordingly certifies, for settlement purposes only, a class consisting of all persons in the United States who made a purchase in Pokémon Go while under the age of 18.
-Excluded from the Settlement Class are (i) all Persons who are directors, officers, and agents of Niantic or its subsidiaries and affiliated companies or are designated by Niantic as employees of Niantic or its subsidiaries and affiliated companies; and (ii) the Court, the Court's immediate family, and Court staff, as well as any appellate court to which this matter is ever assigned, and its immediate family and staff.
+7. The Court accordingly certifies, for settlement purposes only, a class consisting of all persons in the United States of America who made a purchase in Genshin Impact while under the age of 18.
+Excluded from the Settlement Class are (i) all Persons who are directors, officers, and agents of Cognosphere or its subsidiaries and affiliated companies or are designated by Cognosphere as employees of Cognosphere or its subsidiaries and affiliated companies; (ii) any entity in which Cognosphere has a controlling interest; and (iii) the Court, the Court's immediate family, and Court staff, as well as any appellate court to which this matter is ever assigned, and its immediate family and staff..